bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-I&apos;'m going to go ahead and do a save, which I should have done a while ago, and you can see that it has automatically updated my page.
-I&apos;'m going to go ahead and add a footer, because we said it&apos;'s good to add a footer to your page, and I&apos;'ll put in &apos;"Copyright Colleen.&apos;"
+I&apos;m going to go ahead and do a save, which I should have done a while ago, and you can see that it has automatically updated my page.
+I&apos;m going to go ahead and add a footer, because we said it&apos;s good to add a footer to your page, and I&apos;ll put in &apos;"Copyright Colleen.&apos;"

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 153.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->